SharePoint User Requirements Analysis is vital; the corner stone in developing, deploying and providing a properly managed SharePoint environment.

-All questions are general and non-technical.
-These questions will not address any advanced features of a Team site, a particular site feature, or (for example) a specific template such as Blog , Wiki, Workspaces, and so on.
+This article points to TechNet articles concerning SharePoint 2010 but relates to 2013, 2016 and SharePoint Online.
+All questions given in this artcle are general, non-technical and business focused.
+These questions will not address any advanced features of a Team site, a particular site feature, or (for example) a specific template such as Blog , Wiki, Communuication, and so on.
 These are mapped by the SharePoint Architect as SharePoint solutions to relevant user requirements and then used to provide acceptance, training, education in the DEPLOY stage.

 - User Objectives

 - Structure (including Roles and Administration)

 - Taxonomy and Metadata

 In order to correctly gather user requirements, you must to have the right people to help you architect the solution.
 They must be fluent in SharePoint 2010 Technologies from a business perspective and have expert knowledge of the product.
 They will ensure you match the right process with ensure SharePoint is the right technology to make your site a success.

 This area concentrates on gathering the aspirations, strategy, and key deliverables that the site will deliver to the business.
 It is the starting point and key component to realizing the current state of the business unit concerning how it delivers to the organization, and its premise in SharePoint.

 The answers in this section are freeform and each question must have a response.
 Once this section is completed, if there is any alteration, you must review the preceding areas to ensure that changes in this section (Objectives) are synchronized.

 All changes to this section are subject to SharePoint Configuration Management (Please see Chapter 10, SharePoint Configuration Management, for more information).